 According to Gartner, by the year 2023, almost 65% of software development will be done by non-traditional means of development, i.e. through no-code and low-code platforms.
 So there is not much profit for the traditional coders and developers to still see these platforms as an enemy and wage a war against them.
 Coding may get automated, but the skills will never die.
 So rather than keep swimming against the tide, coders can actually take some advantage of these platforms and have the luxury of time in these fast and demanding times to actually work on more innovative and creative things to achieve greatness.

-Quixy is one such no-code platform that has delivered award-winning work towards developing applications without the unnecessary hassles of writing and testing codes.
+Quixy is one such no-code platform that has delivered award-winning work toward developing applications without the unnecessary hassles of writing and testing codes.
 Quixy’s richly pre-configured visual tools not only help in building simple applications but also enterprise-level applications.
 Using Quixy’s revolutionary drag-and-drop modules, business users and professional coders have made really effective applications in the quickest possible time frames.

 So if you are a professional developer who is looking forward to saving some time and rather invest it in more innovative long-term projects, Quixy’s no-code platform might be just the right thing for you!